ThomasBleijendaal/DurableMediator/README.md

 }
 ```

-In your function app startup, add the required MediatR services by including `services.AddMediatR(typeof(MediatorRequest).Assembly);`.
+In your function app startup, add the required MediatR services by including
+`builder.Services.AddMediatR(config => config.RegisterServicesFromAssemblyContaining<WorkflowRequest>());`.

 When running your function app you will see that next to the WorkflowTrigger Http Trigger function, an
 Orchestration Trigger function called "WorkflowRequest" and a "DurableMediatorEntity" Entity Trigger